International Union Against Tuberculosis and Lung Disease Charitable Organisation

 Responsibilities of the management and those charged with governance for the financial statements

-In preparing the financial statements, the management is responsible for assessing the organisation’s ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless it is expected to liquidate the organisation’s or to cease operations.
+In preparing the financial statements, management is responsible for assessing the organisation’s ability to continue as an ongoing concern, disclosing, as applicable, matters related to ongoing concern and using the ongoing concern basis of accounting unless it is expected to liquidate the organisation’s or to cease operations.

 The financial statements were approved by the Board of Directors.